Topological phase transitions of semimetal states in effective field theory models: Introduction

 This paper is organized as follows.
-In Sec. \ref{sec:model} we review the effective field theory models of the Weyl semimetals and the topological nodal line semimetal first.
-We then build two effective field theory models to realize the transition process and show the phase diagram of different models.
-In Sec.\ref{four}, we build an effective field theory model with a four-component spinor to check the competition between Weyl semimetal and nodal line semimetal.
-We then generalize our results in another effective field theory model with an eight-component spinor in Sec.\ref{eight}.
+In Sec. \ref{sec:model} we review the effective field theory models of the Weyl semimetals and the topological nodal line semimetals first.
+We then build two effective field theory models to realize the phase transition between two semimetal states and show the phase diagram of different models.
+In Sec. \ref{four}, we build an effective field theory model with a four-component spinor to check the phase transition between Weyl semimetal and nodal line semimetal.
+We also compute the surface states for a state where the Weyl semimetal and the nodal line semimetal coexist, which served as a potential observable for such a state.
+We then generalize our results in another effective field theory model with an eight-component spinor in Sec. \ref{eight}.
 In Sec. \ref{sec:invariant}, we calculate the topological invariants to confirm the phase diagram of the topological phase transition.
 Sec. \ref{sec:cd} is devoted to conclusions and discussions.